linkerd/linkerd2/test/fuzzing/README.md

   being the `oss-fuzz-base` image which provides the `compile_go_fuzzer` funtions seen in this directory's `build.sh`.
 - [build.sh](https://github.com/google/oss-fuzz/blob/master/projects/linkerd2/build.sh)
-  is responsible for calling this directory's `build.sh` once the Docker image is running.
+  is responsible for calling the fuzzing functions for each fuzzer in the linkerd2 project.